k3ybladewielder/cloudwalk_swarm/README.md

 - **PDV_ECOMMERCE**: Specialist in POS and ecommerce.
 - **CONTA_DIGITAL**: Specialist in digital accounts, Pix, boleto, cards, etc.
 - **Fallback**: Generalist agent, in case the ROUTER fails to direct to other agents.

+The following subsections describe how to use the application, how to access it, and the initial parameters of the application.

 ## How to use:
 - Clone this repository into your local development environment.